Understanding the Risks of Old Linoleum Containing Asbestos

 Can I remove old linoleum flooring myself if I suspect it contains asbestos?

-No—it’s best to hire a licensed professional for asbestos removal to ensure safety and compliance with regulations.
+It’s safer to hire a licensed professional for asbestos removal to ensure compliance with safety regulations.

 What should I do if I find asbestos in my linoleum?

-Yes, if you find asbestos, avoid disturbing it and contact a certified asbestos abatement contractor for proper handling and removal.
+If you discover asbestos, avoid disturbing it and reach out to a certified asbestos abatement contractor for proper handling and removal.

 How can I safely dispose of old linoleum that may contain asbestos?

-Yes, if you need to dispose of it, follow local regulations for hazardous waste disposal and consult with professionals to ensure safe handling.
+When disposing of it, follow local hazardous waste disposal regulations and consult with professionals for safe handling.

 Are there alternatives to linoleum that do not contain asbestos?

-Yes, consider modern flooring options such as vinyl, laminate, or tile, which are widely available and do not contain asbestos.
+Consider modern flooring options like vinyl, laminate, or tile, which are readily available and free of asbestos.